nikhil187/ResumeFit/README.md

    ```
    MONGODB_URI=mongodb+srv://your_mongodb_username:your_mongodb_password@cluster0.mongodb.net/resumeFit?retryWrites=true&w=majority
    PORT=5005
+   OPENAI_API_KEY=your_openai_api_key
    ```
-   Replace the MongoDB URI with your actual MongoDB connection string.
+   Replace the MongoDB URI and OpenAI API key with your actual credentials.

 4. Start the backend server:
    ```
    npm start
    ```
+   The server will run at http://localhost:5005

-#### Frontend Setup
+### Frontend Setup

 1. Navigate to the frontend directory:
    ```